-A global supply chain definition is pretty straightforward: It is the worldwide system that a business uses to produce products or services.
+A global supply chain is the worldwide system a business uses to produce products or services.

-That sounds simple enough, yet a global supply chain can be anything but.
-There are so many facets that need to be in sync.
+That sounds simple enough, yet a global supply chain can be complex, with many facets that need to be in sync.

-Employees—the information they need to keep the system running, the resources that they use—and even the tools businesses use to stay compliant with government regulations can be considered part of a global supply chain.
+Employees, the information and resources they need to keep the system running, and even the tools businesses use to stay compliant with government regulations are part of a global supply chain.

 Global Supply Chain Benefits

-Granted, at first glance, you wouldn't think extending a supply chain around the planet would help a business bring down the price of their final product or service.
-(Freight and transportation obviously will always add numbers to the bottom line.)
+Freight and transportation obviously will always add numbers to the bottom line.
 But many countries have lower production costs that make it attractive to expand a supply chain to other parts of the world.

-You’re also potentially spreading your risk by having a global supply chain.
+You’re also potentially reducing your risk by having a global supply chain.
 Let's say you didn't have a global supply chain, and your supply chain was relegated to one particular region.
-If that area had a severe natural disaster, you could see your entire business come to a halt for a few days, weeks or even longer, depending on how bad of a disaster we're talking.
+If that area had a severe natural disaster, you could see your entire business come to a halt for a few days, weeks, or even longer.

 Of course, you could argue that you're increasing your risks by having a global supply chain.
 Odds are, something will go wrong somewhere along the chain.
-But the better the supply chain management, the lower those risks can be.
+But with solid supply chain management, the lower those risks can be.

 What Does a Global Supply Chain Need to Succeed?

-Cash flow and a good financial steward is obviously vital.
+A solid good financial plan is obviously vital.
 If your business doesn't have enough working capital and can't pay for its own infrastructure, it probably won't stay in business very long.

-It's important to run the supply chain well so that you don't lose money on it.
 Daren Samuels is practice director of operations at Patina Solutions, which offers on-demand executives in all industries and is headquartered in Brookfield, Wisconsin.
-According to Samuels, a supply chain can consume up to 85 percent of a company's revenue.
+According to Samuels, a supply chain can consume up to 85% of a company's revenue.

-Things such as managing waste and avoiding employee theft is also very important, so you want to have policies that prevent loss, says Mark Struss, practice director of manufacturing operations at Patina Solutions.
+Things such as managing waste and avoiding employee theft are also very important, says Mark Struss, practice director of manufacturing operations at Patina Solutions.

-For instance, Struss says that if you have valuable components being made or stored in warehouses, your manufacturing plants may require using “only clear trash bags and, depending on the size and value of the components, lunch box inspections at clock out may make sense."
+For instance, Struss says if you have valuable components being made or stored in warehouses, your manufacturing plants may require using only clear trash bags and might consider lunch box inspections when employees clock out.

-That may sound extreme, but hire the wrong people, and you could lose a lot of money over the years.
+That may sound extreme, but it could prevent losing a lot of money.

-A clear plan for your logistics is also imperative.
-Especially if you're dealing in e-commerce, “it's critical for businesses to be able to reach as many customers as quickly—and cheaply—as possible," says Jake Rheude, vice president of marketing at Red Stag Fulfillment, a third-party logistics (3PL) company headquartered in Knoxville, Tennessee.
+"It's critical for businesses to be able to reach as many customers as quickly and cheaply as possible," says Jake Rheude, vice president of marketing at Red Stag Fulfillment, a third-party logistics (3PL) company headquartered in Knoxville, Tennessee.

-“We're in a very competitive industry, as there are lots of warehouses all over the country, placed strategically near urban centers to minimize delivery distance," Rheude says.
+“There are lots of warehouses all over the country, placed strategically near urban centers to minimize delivery distance," Rheude explains.
 “Just because you, the customer, got free shipping on that order from [a department store] doesn't mean shipping was actually free.
-So a major component of supply chains is to use 3PLs to help fill that cost gap by minimizing the resources sunk into moving orders from point A to point B."
+So a major component of supply chains is to use 3PLs to help fill that cost gap by minimizing the resources sunk into moving orders."

 Again, it all comes down to cost.
-A global supply chain needs to be as efficient as possible, so costs don't go out of control.
-For instance, say you produce too many goods, and they end up sitting in a warehouse for an extended period of time.
+A global supply chain needs to be as efficient as possible.

 What Types of Business See the Most Success From Global Supply Chains?

-Food and beverage, mining companies, oil and gas, electronics and the textile industries are just a few of the many that thrive with global supply chains.
-If your business produces a product to sell to the public on large scale, you may do well to have a global supply chain, if you don't have one already.
+Food and beverage, mining companies, oil and gas, electronics, and textile industries are just a few of the many that thrive with global supply chains.
+If your business produces a product to sell to the public on large scale, you may do well to have a global supply chain.

 The term global value chain refers to an international supply chain of people and activities that go into creating and offering goods or services when the supply chain needs to be managed across different countries.